GiuseTripodi/computer-vision/assignments/assignment3/instructions.md

 ## Report

-Write a short report that answers the following questions:
+Write a short report (3 to 4 pages) that answers the following questions:

 * What did you do?
 * Where did you download the code (including links)?
 Did you change anything and (if so) what?